 A dog’s bones and joints can be significantly and negatively affected by wintertime cold temperatures.
 Therefore, seriously consider scheduling an appointment with the vet in advance of wintertime.

 During this vet appointment, you can have your companion examined to obtain guidance about exercising your dog during the winter months.
-You can also discuss whether there might be some dietary changes that can benefit your elderly dog during the winter.
+You can also discuss whether there might be some dietary changes that can benefit your elderly dog during the winter or if there are holistic options for dogs with pain.

 Always keep in mind that elderly dogs are more frail than younger one, quite like humans.
 Therefore, you need to be proactive in preparing your dog for wintertime and you need to keep in the status of his or her health throughout the colder time of year.